Skip to main content

 Fan Tutorial 2 - Design System - Part 1

-In this tutorial, we will go through the typical use case of designing a system within Valispace.
-This process involves creating a digital model of the system, including the system breakdown, calculating the performance parameters, tradeoffs, and design decisions within Valispace.
+In this tutorial, we will explore the typical use case for designing a system within Valispace.
+This process involves creating a digital model of the system and its breakdown, calculating performance parameters, performing trade-off studies, and making design decisions.

-We will go through the use case in two parts.
-The first part covers the system breakdown and inbuilt calculations within Valispace.
-The second part covers the tradeoffs, design decision and adding the budgets on the analysis block.
+We will review the usecase in two parts.
+The first covers the system breakdown and inbuilt calculations.
+The second covers the trade-offs, design decisions, and adding budgets to the analysis block.

-ValiTypes ensure that every new component you create already contains Valis of a certain type with a default formula and a unit (e.g. Mass, Power Consumption, etc).
+Valitypes ensure that every new component you create already contains Valis of a certain type with a default formula and unit (e.g. Mass, Power Consumption, etc.).

 Ensure that the correct Valitypes exist.

-• In the left sidebar, click on your avatar thumbnail on the top and select Settings from the drop-down
+• In the left sidebar, click on the Settings symbol in the lower left-hand corner and select Settings from the drop-down.

 Accessing the settings of the project

-• Click on the Valitypes (1) button in the navigation pane to see all the existing Valitypes available to the project
+• Click on the Valitypes (1) button in the navigation pane to see all the existing Valitypes (see Figure Valitypes)

 • If they do not exist, add them by clicking on the + button on the bottom right, below the page heading Valitypes and add the Valitypes with the above names.

-• Change the Valitypes properties so that your configuration looks like this:
+• Change the Valitypes properties so that your configuration looks like in the Figure Valitypes.

 The units for the PowerConsumption might be in kW or W. If the unit is in kW, double click on the cell and delete the “kW” and Convert to “W”.
-Also, in this tutorial, we will be having mass of the components in grams, its your choice to keep the unit in Kg or g.
+Also, in this tutorial, we will use the mass property of the components in grams, its your choice to keep the unit in Kg or g.

-soc() means the sum of children and ensures that by default this Vali adds up Valis which are of the same type in components (1 level) below in the tree.
+soc() means the sum of children and ensures that, by default, this Vali adds up Valis of the same type in the System Breakdown.

 Let's start building your fan!
-Every product can be broken down into its subcomponents, like a tree.
-The hierarchical component tree is one of the core features of Valispace.
+Every product can be broken down into its sub-systems, like a tree.
+The hierarchical system tree is one of the core features of Valispace.

 Create the System “Fan”

-In the components module, you can create and access the Component Tree, which includes all components and Valis.
-In the left sidebar, click on the Components (1) module.
+In the System Design Module, you can create and access the System Tree, which includes all systems, sub-systems, components and sub-components, including technical parameters (Valis).
+In the left sidebar, click on the System Design (1) Module.

 • You can see that the Valis “Mass” and “PowerConsumption”, which we configured in the Valitypes Settings, have automatically been added to your new component.
-Alternatively, if you had not marked them as "Add by Default", you can always add new Valis to your component by clicking the "Add Property" button.
+Alternatively, if you had not marked them as "Add by Default", you can always add new Valis to your component by clicking the "Add Property" button in the lower right-hand corner (see Figure Add a new Vali).

 Breakdown the system